dalthviz/gitbook-showcase/content/Chapter1.md

 The software to be developed is a web application that allows users to:

 1. **Edit feature models**, and

 2. **Configure products** according to these feature models.

-Each user should have their own models, independent of which have other users.
+Each user could have their own models, independent of which have other users.
 Will be possible for a user to share their models.
 A user could edit and / or configure their own feature models or the ones he has access.

-Additionally, it is expected that the application enables managers to:
+Additionally, it is expected that the application enable managers to:

-3. **Manage users of the application**, including options for authenticate users and allow sharing models, and
+1. **Manage users of the application**, including options for authenticate users and allow sharing models, and

-4. **Control of Versions** of different models and configurations.
+2. **Control of Versions** of different models and configurations.

-Ahead on the detail, the modules of the system are presented.
+Ahead on detail, the modules of the system are presented.

 ###1.1 Edition of feature models

-Each user will be able to?:
+Each user will be able to:

-See a list of character models sticas ?? own or to which have access.
-Models must be associated with a user owner
+1. **See a list of feature models** own or to which have access.
+Models must be associated with a user _owner_.
+The owner could share models so that other users can edit, configure them or do both.

-.
-The owner could?
-To share models so that other users they can edit, configure them or with both.
-Edit character model ?? sticas.
-?
+2. **Edit feature models.**

-Add, or Delete character Modi car ?? sticas.
+    * Add, or Delete feature models.
-?
-Add, Remove Modi car or character attributes sticas ??
-?
+    * Add, Remove, Edit attributes of feature models.
-Moving parts of a?
-Tree to another
+    * Moving parts of tree to another.
-?
-Add, Remove Modi car or restrictions.
-Validate a model of character ?? sticas.
+    * Add, Remove, Edit constrains.

-Determine if the model does not has errors, e.g., which is a model v?
-Alido, not having character sticas ?? there are no dead or contradictory constraints that.
+3. **Validate feature models.** Determine if the model does not has errors, e.g., that the model is a valid one, that does not have dead characteristics, or does not have contradictory constraints.

-3.2.
-With guration?
-On Products
+###3.2.
+Configuration of Products

-Each user also to be able to?:
+Each user also to be able to:

-See a list of models that can be con gure
-, either
-that they are unique or you have access to these models.
+1. **See a list of models that can be configured**, either that they are of the user or he has access to these models.

-Start with guration?
-On of a product from a model.
+2. **Start the configuration of a product** from a model.
-?
-Select or de-select a character ?? stica.
-The system de-
-ber? propagate decisions and select or deselect the character- ?? ter sticas according to appropriate restrictions.
+    * **Select or de-select a characteristics.** The system should propagate decisions and select or deselect the characteristics according to appropriate restrictions.
-?
-Prefer or not prefer one character ??-stica.
+    * **Prefer or not prefer one characteristic.**
-?
-Undoing a decision
-(Selection?
-On, de-selection?
-On, preference or not preference)
+    * **Undoing a decision** (selection, de-selection, preference or not preference)
-?
-Auto-complete a con guration?
-On
-.
-Resume with guration?
-On a product.
+    * **Auto-complete a configuration.**
-Restarting the process
-at the point where dej? or the? last time.
+3. **Resume configuration process of a product.** Restarting the process at the point where it was the last time.

-3.3.
+###3.3.
 User Management

-Each user will be able to?:
+Each user will be able to:

-Log me?
-On in the application?
-On
+1. **Log In in the application.**

-.
-Change your personal details
-.
-Change Password ~ ​​na
-.
-Additionally, a
-admin user
+2. **Change his personal details.**

+3. **Change Password.**

-be able to?:
+Additionally, a _admin user_ will be able to:

-Create, Modi car or delete users
-.
+1. **Create or Edit users.**

-Change password of a user ~ na
+2. **Change password of a user.**

-.
-3
-3.4.
+###3.4.
 Version control

-Each user will be able to?:
+Each user will be able to:

-View the version history of a Model
+1. **View the version history of a Model.**

-.
-See the version history a With guration?
-On
+2. **See the version history of a Configuration.**
-.
-Traductor de Google para empresas:Google Translator ToolkitTraductor de sitios web